Destiny 2 post-release content: Plot

 Following Xol's defeat, the remnants of the Red Legion, led by Val Ca'uor, assault the Leviathan in an attempt to assassinate Emperor Calus and seize the ship.
 Calus once again calls upon Guardians to his aid ("Leviathan: Spire of Stars" raid lair).
 With aid from Calus's psychic powers and one of his android duplicates, the Guardians repel the Red Legion assault and defeat Ca'uor.
 Calus then congratulates the Guardians for their efforts and tells them he awaits the day they stand by his side when the end comes.

-Although it was believed that Xol was destroyed, it is soon discovered after the defeat of Ca'uor that the worm god had in fact survived; the Guardian discovers an anomaly deep in the Grove of Ulan-Tan on Io, where Xol had been communing with the Taken there ever since being defeated by the Guardian.
+Although it was believed that Xol was destroyed, it is soon discovered after the defeat of Ca'uor that the worm god had in fact survived; the Guardian discovers an anomaly deep in the Grove of Ulan-Tan on Io, where Xol had been communing with the Taken there ever since being defeated by the Guardian ("The Whisper" exotic mission).
 The Guardian investigates the anomaly and eliminates the Taken there, including three former enemies who were resurrected and Taken by Xol—Ta'aurc, Aspect of War; Urzok, Aspect of Hate; and Drevis, Aspect of Darkness.
 After eliminating the Taken, the Guardian obtains an exotic heavy sniper rifle called the Whisper of the Worm, revealed to be Xol itself transformed into a weapon so it could feed off the Guardian's kills in combat.

+The events of Destiny 2: Forsaken follow.